Mangubhai C. Patel: Political career

 He has earlier served as a cabinet minister in the Government of Gujarat.
 Patel was elected to the assembly from Navsari constituency.

+Governorships (2021 - Incumbent)

+The Governor of Madhya Pradesh, Mangubhai C. Patel met President Droupadi Murmu on 3 March 2023.

-Governor of Madhya Pradesh
+Governor of Madhya Pradesh (2021 - Incumbent)

-He has been appointed 19th Governor of Madhya Pradesh on 6 July 2021 by the President of India.
+He has been appointed 30th Governor of Madhya Pradesh on 6 July 2021 by the President of India.